tjmb03/Spatial-transcriptomic/README.md

+> **Disclaimer:** This repository contains a preregistered computational
+> pipeline design and associated documentation.
+All reference datasets
+> cited are publicly available (GEO accession numbers provided in
+> documentation).
+No proprietary, confidential, patient-derived, or
+> employer-affiliated data is included.
+Pipeline architecture and
+> analytical frameworks represent independent methodological development
+> conducted outside of any employment context and do not reflect the
+> proprietary methods, data, or intellectual property of any employer
+> or collaborator.
+>
+> This repository is released under the [MIT License](LICENSE).
+> © 2026 Bo Ma (tjmb03).
+Reuse with attribution.

 # Spatial Transcriptomics — Microenvironment Pipeline

 > A preregistered single-nucleus spatial transcriptomics pipeline for documenting pathological microenvironment development, combining Seurat v5 (R) and CellRank 2 (Python).